stffrdhrn/stffrdhrn.github.io/_posts/2006-01-10-pushing-on.markdown

   content: !
 "This one is not good? hehe, here is my Blog, http://blog.bjdvder.com/user1/130/index.html\r\nbut
     it didn't make by myself........."
 ---
-<p>Well, how stupid this wordpress blogger software is.Â  I was changing some options and the whole thing doesn't work.
-I would think that they would put some validation before I change options.Â  Anyway, I got it to work again by changing my apache root and manually editing the options though mysql.
+<p>Well, how stupid this wordpress blogger software is.
+I was changing some options and the whole thing doesn't work.
+I would think that they would put some validation before I change options.
+Anyway, I got it to work again by changing my apache root and manually editing the options though mysql.
 I think I will try another blogger software.</p>